 Insight Garden Program, $50,000, statewide, will work with over 150 women incarcerated at Chowchilla Central California Women’s Facility (CCWF) and Chino California Institution for Women (CIW) to provide them with the tools, knowledge, and understanding needed to tackle environmental pollution and hazards, along with green job skills to assist them upon their return home.
 IGP will work with the women who were formerly incarcerated to engage state decision makers in reducing the environmental impacts caused by prisons.
 IGP will provide two-hour training sessions on environmental education, sustainable agriculture, inner gardening and systemic injustice, re-entry and green skills career preparation.
 The training sessions will be held in classrooms and in prison gardens with trained expert facilitators, some of whom are formerly incarcerated.
 IGP will also create bridges between IGP women participants, green employers and environmental justice organizations to strengthen and provide green career connections and opportunities upon reentry home.

 The Leadership Counsel for Justice and Accountability, $50,000, Riverside County, will work alongside community partners in the Eastern Coachella Valley (ECV) to improve the air quality in the region.
 The ECV includes the city of Coachella, and the unincorporated communities of Thermal, Oasis, Mecca, and North Shore.
 The ECV faces environmental impacts from agricultural pesticide use, illegal dumping, hazardous waste facilities, unpaved roads, substandard housing conditions, inadequate public transportation, inadequate water and wastewater services and amenities, goods movement, and the declining Salton Sea.
-The Leadership Counsel will promote direct education and advocacy to improve active transportation and transit usage through promotion of resident participation into the Regional Transportation Plan/Sustainable Communities Strategy development for 2020.
+The Leadership Counsel will promote resident participation to improve active transportation and transit usage in the 2020 Regional Transportation Plan/Sustainable Communities Strategy.
 The Leadership Counsel will also foster deeper engagement in the State Community Air Protection Program (AB 617) by working with the South Coast Air Quality Management District on the second year of implementation.
-The Leadership Counsel will also encourage ECV community partners to work with the Coachella Valley Association of Governments to ensure the Climate Resilience Action Plan is approved at the local level and is leveraged at the state level to bring a Transformative Climate Communities’ implementation grant to the region, pending legislation..
-The Leadership Counsel will also conduct monthly community meetings with ECV community members.
+The Leadership Counsel will also encourage ECV community partners to promote community climate resilience to bring a Transformative Climate Communities’ implementation grant to the region., The Leadership Counsel will also conduct monthly community meetings with ECV community.

 The Oakland Climate Action Coalition (OCAC), $30,000, Alameda County, who contracted with the city of Oakland to serve as its “Equity Facilitator” for its 2030 Energy and Climate Action Plan, a plan that sets climate action priorities for the next decade, is in the process of forming a resident advisory council: Neighborhood Leadership Cohort (NLC).
 It will work to ensure meaningful community input in a series of community workshops, one held in each city council district.
 The OCAC will extend the NLC training through quarterly leadership development forums, develop a user-friendly online portal/mobile app to augment Oakland’s 2030 Equitable Climate Action Plan (ECAP) and host two community events to gather input and answer resident questions about the 2030 ECAP.
 OCAC will also co-host six climate equity work days.